slangenbach/notes/snowflake_snowpro_core.md

 - Finally the Snowflake Marketplace offers access to dataset and apps from third parties
 - The Snowflake UI is referred to as *Snowsight*
 - The Snowflake CLI is referred to as [SnowSQL][3].
 SnowSQL does support scripting for procedural code via an extension
-- Snowpark enables different programming language (e.g. Python) to push down code (as SQL) to Snowflake
+- Snowpark enables different programming language (Python, Java and Scala) to push down code (as SQL) to Snowflake

 ## Architecture